PDF versione here.

 The International Society for Neutron Capture Therapy is a multidisciplinary nonprofit professional and educational association founded in 1983 to facilitate the development of Neutron Capture Therapy (NCT) as a procedure for treatment of some of the most serious forms of cancer and possibly also as an aid in the management of certain non-malignant diseases.
 Scientific areas of interest to the ISNCT include research and supporting technology development in relevant fields of synthetic and analytical chemistry, neutron source technology, medical physics and biophysics, radiobiology, and clinical applications of NCT.

-To promote its objectives, the ISNCT sponsors a biennial International Congress on Neutron Capture Therapy (ICNCT) in each even-numbered year as well as periodic smaller multinational conferences focused on the activities of early-career researchers and students, and strives to provide an environment that encourages communication and collaboration among all scientists and others involved in NCT worldwide.
+To promote its objectives, the ISNCT sponsors a biennial International Congress on Neutron Capture Therapy (ICNCT) every other year as well as periodic smaller multinational conferences focused on the activities of early-career researchers and students and strives to provide an environment that encourages communication and collaboration among all scientists and others involved in NCT worldwide.
 Furthermore, the ISNCT actively promotes the dissemination of accurate and useful scientific information about NCT to interested members of the public at large, publication of research in the refereed literature, support of students entering the field, interaction with other professional societies and other relevant international organizations, and any other such endeavors as deemed appropriate.

 The Board of Councilors (“BOC”) shall be the legislative and advisory body of ISNCT with such additional powers as described in this Constitution.
 The Board of Councilors shall consist of thirty members, selected as follows:

-A member of the BOC who is elected or appointed to the EB before his or her BOC term has ended will nominate a suggested replacement from the General Membership of the Society, with such nominee to be from the same general scientific field but not necessarily from the same country or geographic region.
+A member of the BOC who is elected or appointed to the Executive Board (“EB”, see Article IV) before his or her BOC term has ended will nominate a suggested replacement from the General Membership of the Society, with such nominee to be from the same general scientific field but not necessarily from the same country or geographic region.
 The nominee shall assume membership on the BOC upon approval by the EB, and will serve out the remainder of the nominating Councilor’s term.
 The BOC will meet physically at each biennial International Congress of the Society.
-Its primary functions Elect:
+Its primary functions are:

 - Nominate and elect the Technical Committee Chairs as vacancies in those positions may arise due to expiration of terms or for any other reason.